Hello World, Part 1: Fugue Quick Setup¶

 Note: Your AWS credentials are not checked in to version control.

 Once you’ve made a directory for your Fugue project and made it your present working directory, you’re ready to initialize.
-Just make sure you have the AMI ID for the image you want to launch the Fugue Conductor with (which you can find at our Download Portal):
+Just make sure you know the region in which Fugue should operate – currently supported regions are:

 Optionally, you can specify an AWS credential profile to use.
 This is